SquidDev/urn/reference/special-forms.md

 ### `(unquote &forms)`
 `unquote`'s primary usage is in the `syntax-quote` form.
 However, it can be used to allow a more specific form of compile-time execution, when a macro is overkill.
-Each form in `forms` is evaluated, and the resulting elements spliced in place of the original `unquote`.
+Each form in `FORMS` is evaluated, and the resulting elements spliced in place of the original `unquote`.
 Note that only one element can be spliced in non-block contexts (such as function arguments).